Mike Slinn

 This page is part of the posts collection, categorized under Open Source.

 I have used many remote desktop applications over the years.
-I only access local computers, and do not provide remote access.
+Although I normally only access my local computers, sometimes I need to work with remote machines or provide remote access to one of my machines.
 Some of the products I have used include:

 • X Windows, released in 1984.
-It is slowly being receding into the background.
+It is slowly receding into the background.

 • pcAnywhere, released by Symantec in 1991.
-Once a leading contender by an industry innovator, discontinued decades ago.
+Once a leading contender by an industry innovator, it was discontinued decades ago.

 • GoToMyPC, released in 1998.
 Some dinosaurs are still breathing their last breaths.